jpodwys/superagent-cache/README.md

 Superagent with flexible built-in caching.

+> Note: superagent-cache is a global patch for superagent.
+If you prefer the same built-in caching as a superagent plugin, see [superagent-cache-plugin](https://github.com/jpodwys/superagent-cache-plugin).

 Currently tested against superagent `1.x`.

 Upgrading from an older version or seeing a bug?
 Please see the [Breaking Change History](#breaking-change-history) section.